Operetta Research Center

 If you think all of this isn’t enough already, also add a breathtaking acting talent and great sense of comic timing.
 And, to top it all, dizzyingly acrobatic skills.
 If you’ve enjoyed people walking up walls and dancing on the ceiling à la Fred Astaire, wait till you see what Mr. Dassler does at the end of the evening.
 (Choreography: Alan Barnes.)

-There is a small band on stage, producing a surprisingly ‘mellow’ sound that not quite as ‘acid’ as the story.
+There is a small band on stage, producing a surprisingly ‘mellow’ sound that is not quite as ‘acid’ as the story.
 But it’s great to listen to, making it all the more desirable to have a full recording of this production – for eternity, and for all the people who are not in Berlin.

-Considering that Max Hopp almost reigned supreme in the male operetta lead department in Berlin (with Tobias Bonn as a close runner-up), it’s refreshing to see a younger competitor entering the field.
+Considering that Max Hopp almost reigned supreme in the male operetta lead department in Berlin (with Tobias Bonn as a close follow-up), it’s refreshing to see a younger competitor entering the field.
 He is a very serious competition, should Mr. Dassler decide to take on more operetta roles.

 Given his talent for singing and dancing, there is nothing I’d wish more.
 But he’s already being snapped up by film producers and other ‘serious’ theater companies.
 Let’s hope they will not keep him from more musical comedy productions.
 If Ryan Gosling can do it, i.e. bridge art house films, blockbusters, and musicals, Jonas Dassler should be able to do it too.
 And if any of the German language operetta theaters, such as the Komische Oper, the Staatsoperette, the Gärtnerplatztheater, or the Musikalische Komödie Leipzig and Volksoper Wien have their wits together, they should hire Mr. Dassler for upcoming projects as quickly as possible.